13.6. All About the Number e¶

 axis equal tight

-Loans normally use simple interest to track the current principle.
-The interest paid at each payment is the product of the previous principle, the daily interest rate, and the number of days between payments.
-The interest is taken out of the payment and the remainder of the payment is applied to the principle.
+Loans normally use simple interest to track the current principal.
+The interest paid at each payment is the product of the previous principal, the daily interest rate, and the number of days between payments.
+The interest is taken from the payment, and the remainder is applied to the principal.

-Saving accounts normally use compound interest where the interest is calculated on the principal amount and also on the accumulated interest of previous periods, and can thus be regarded as “interest on interest.”
+Saving accounts normally use compound interest where the interest is calculated on the principal amount and the accumulated interest of previous periods can thus be regarded as “interest on interest.”

-If a loan uses compound interest, then the principle can grow multiple times between each payment depending on how often it is compounded.
-This results in the borrower paying much more over the life of the loan.
+If a loan uses compound interest, the principal can grow multiple times between each payment, depending on how often it is compounded.
+So, the borrower will pay much more.
 Fortunately, automobile loans and home mortgages use simple interest.
 However, credit card debt and student loans are more likely to use compound interest.

-The difference between simple and compound interest made for a humorous exchange between George Washington, first president of the United States, and his step son.
-Washington’s wife, Martha, was previously a widow to a wealthy man.
-One of Martha’s sons, John Parke Custis, was not very knowledgeable of business matters when he borrowed money at compound interest to purchase a plantation.
-When Washington learned of the terms of the loan, he wrote the following to his step son, “No Virginia estate (except a few under the best management) can stand simple interest.
+The difference between simple and compound interest made for a humorous exchange between George Washington, the first president of the United States, and his stepson.
+Washington’s wife, Martha, was previously the widow of a wealthy man.
+One of Martha’s sons, John Parke Custis, was not very knowledgeable about business matters when he borrowed money at compound interest to purchase a plantation.
+When Washington learned of the terms of the loan, he wrote the following to his stepson, “No Virginia estate (except a few under the best management) can stand simple interest.
 How then can they bear compound Interest?”
 [NtlArchive].